Fruit Salad Cheesecake

 Mini Fruit Salad Cheesecake with Nilla Wafer Crust image

-... but I don't think it looks too bad.
-(Hey, how many people will turn their fruit salad over to check out the bottom anyway?)
+But I don't think the single-cookie crust looks too bad.
+(Hey, and how many people will turn their fruit salad over to check out the bottom anyway?)

 Fruit Salad Cheesecake with Maraschino Cherries and Nilla Wafer Crust image